8 Questions That Will Help You Extract The Full Value From Your Enterprise Agreement

 Even hardware stalwarts like Cisco have significantly changed their go-to-market strategy to be more aligned to the changing software needs of their customer base.

-Last month the tech giant introduced a single enterprise agreement (EA) for its entire software suite, adding collaboration and security to the mix.
+The tech giant Cisco introduced a single enterprise agreement (EA) for its entire software suite, adding collaboration and security to the mix.
 The EA includes a "True Forward" provision that allows purchasers to exceed their software allowance by 20 percent without any retroactive charges.

 As the industry caters to new consumption models, consumers of technology can shift purchase risk to manufacturers and partners.
 Understanding how to purchase software and extract its full value is critically important when building a competitive strategy.